efieleke/CommandLib/README.md

 Commands is a C# library that simplifies coordination of asynchronous and synchronous activities.
 It is available on nuget, package name Sophos.Commands.
 Verions for C++ and Java exist at https://github.com/efieleke/CommandLibForCPP.git and https://github.com/efieleke/CommandLibForJava.git.
 The library is built upon class Command, which represents an action.
 A Command may be run synchronously or asynchronously, and may be aborted.

+Complete documentation is checked in to the Commands project source directory as file Commands.chm.

 ParallelCommands, itself a Command, executes a collection of commands concurrently (in parallel), and SequentialCommands executes its commands in sequence.
 Using these classes, it's possible to create a deep nesting of coordinated actions.
 For example, SequentialCommands can hold instances of ParallelCommands, SequentialCommands, and any other Command-derived object.

 Using TaskCommand, a Task can be run in the context of a Command.
 And using Command.AsTask(), a Command can be converted to a Task.